hurwitzlab/centrifuge-patric/README.md

 - Quantify transcripts of genes within these species

 ### [cuffdiff-keggR - Radcot Part Three - 3rd step](https://github.com/hurwitzlab/cuffdiff-keggR)
-- Annotate RNA counts of genes with KEGG pathway information
-- Generate graphs of RNA count differences per KEGG module
+- Count RNA alignments using htseq-count
+- Do differenital expression analysis using deseq2, generating graphs, tables, and a summary report
+- *TODO* Generate tables and/or graphs of pathway and species information with the genes that have counts

 ## How to use:
 1. Use https://www.imicrobe.us/#/apps to access the app with your [cyverse login](http://www.cyverse.org/create-account)